siscia/effe-tool/README.md

 Also, keep in mind that compile preserve the folder structure of the source directory into the binary directory.

+## Run your effe

+Once your `effe` is been compiled you can run it, following the example above it is sufficient to run: `./out/hello_effe_v0,1`

+Now if you go to `localhost:8080` you should see a welcome message.

 ## Contributing

 Please.